UPPMAX/R-python-julia-matlab-HPC/docs/matlab/slurmMatlab.rst

 Job settings in the Cluster Profile Manager
 '''''''''''''''''''''''''''''''''''''''''''

-.. note:: This is about the GUI
+.. note:: This is about the GUI.

    You can change the job settings (or make them all together) inside the GUI.
-You change the job settings within the Cluster Profile Manager in that case.
+To do that, you change the job settings within the Cluster Profile Manager.

    Note that this is ONLY in the case you want to use the GUI.
 You can work completely from within the MATLAB terminal interface if you want.